 This action will do the following:

-- Permanently deletes all data associated with a subscriber.
+- Immediately and permanently deletes all data associated with a subscriber.

 - The subscriber will be removed from lists, but the List Summary counts will not update or show that the subscriber was removed.